hjson/hjson-cs/README.md

 Hjson, the Human JSON.
 A data format that caters to humans and helps reduce the errors they make.

-It supports `#` and `//` style comments as well as avoiding trailing comma and other mistakes.
+It supports `#`, `//` and `/**/` style comments as well as avoiding trailing/missing comma and other mistakes.
 For details and syntax see http://laktak.github.io/hjson.

 # Install from nuget